 Since I worked primarily as an animator in the industry, I also teach animation, starting with classical animation, and 2D-digital animation to the main focus of 3D animation.

 By the very nature of the subject, the art lessons are very practice-oriented and the same applies to the homework that the students receive.

 The basic concepts for the two subjects in focus here are the following:

 The 3rd semester begins with the anatomy of the human body, essentially focused on the individual body parts.
-In addition, the students learn, among other things, how to approach a drawing, how to take proportions into account, how to shade.
+In addition, the students learn, among other things, how to approach a drawing, how to take proportions into account, and how to shade.

-In the 4th semester I encourage the students to give their work a further impulse to develop their abilities beyond the basic.
+In the 4th semester, I encourage the students to give their work a further impulse to develop their abilities beyond the basic.
 It is no longer so much a matter of creating an image that is as accurate as possible, but rather of creating liveliness and atmosphere and of being able to tell a story with an image.

 During all this time, students are encouraged to keep a sketchbook with which they can continue to practice what they have learned in class, e.g. by drawing people from their daily surroundings, be it in a Café or at a bus stop.

 This subject is held in our computer room in order to provide every student with the same requirements of a powerful PC and up-to-date software.
-In the 3rd semester students learn how to keyframe animate a human character, i.e. by hand (as opposed to motion capture of an actor’s movement), from simple in-game animations like idle, jump or walk cycle to more complex animations involving interaction with objects or other characters.
+In the 3rd semester, students learn how to keyframe animate a human character, i.e. by hand (as opposed to motion capture of an actor’s movement), from simple in-game animations like idle, jump or walk cycle to more complex animations involving interaction with objects or other characters.

 The Variety of Methods